Back to Articles

 Craft to stay connected

-• Learn a new skill through adult education centres or the University of the Third Age.
+• You can learn a new crafting skill through adult education centres or the University of the Third Age.

 • Local craft stores often offer classes or groups to meet others or learn a new craft skill.